What is Machine Guarding? Importance of Guards in Machine Safety

 Types of Machine Guarding Equipment and Devices

-machine guarding in factory
+machine guard in workplace

 Machine guarding safety measures encompasses a range of equipment and devices essential to a comprehensive safety program and protocol.
 Here are the different types of machine guarding tools and devices and their specific functions: